FreeLoaderz/Submit-API-Registry/README.md

 Don't forget to add a comma to the end of the entry before your addition.

 To make the merge process as smooth as possible, please allow for approvers to edit the PR.

-# Submit-API-Registry
-Freeloaderz SPOs and their associated submit API URL.

 # Step 1 (Fork the FREELOADERZ registration repo):
 https://github.com/FreeLoaderz/Submit-API-Registry